OpenWIS/openwis-documentation/_posts/2016-07-07-OpenWIS-Technical-Committee-2016-Jul.md

 		3. RG - So, we need to allocate a team to manage the dev2 environment, that would configure VMs for everyone else.
 MF has done this for Leon and Martin and then they have installed whatever stack they want on top.
 		4. WQ - Are MF happy to continue in this server management role?
 		5. RG - Yes, we are happy to continue to do that.
-		6. A-OWIS-TC-2016-44: RG - Will send round an email with the team contact email address.
-OWIS-A
+		6. ACT-OWIS-TC-2016-44: RG - Will send round an email with the team contact email address.
+OWIS-ACT
 		7. The NAT is done by IP tables but we are considering a proper proxy server on dev2, so that we can call the target URI openwis4.io or something.
 		8. OL - What is dev1 used for?
 		9. RG - other MF internal stuff.